sharetribe/ftw-daily/docs/customization-guide.md

 ### Pull in latest upstream changes

-If you want to update your local customisation project with changes in the template, you should pull in changes from the upstream remote.
+If you want to update your local customization project with changes in the template, you should pull in changes from the upstream remote.

 **Note:** Depending on the changes you've made to the template, this might be hard/impossible depending on what has changed in the template.
-You should mainly think of the template being the starting point of your customisation, not something that is constantly updated.
+You should mainly think of the template being the starting point of your customization, not something that is constantly updated.

 In the `master` branch (or in the branch you want to merge in the upstream changes):